whyboris/utilitarianism.net/content/objections-to-utilitarianism/cluelessness.md

 James Lenman’s [Consequentialism and Cluelessness](https://doi.org/10.1111/j.1088-4963.2000.00342.x) presents an influential _epistemic objection_ against [consequentialism](/types-of-utilitarianism#consequentialism) (and hence, by extension, utilitarianism).
 We may reconstruct the argument roughly as follows:

-P1.
+> P1.
 We have no idea what the long-term effects of any of our actions will be.
+>

-P2.
+> P2.
 But the long-term effects determine what we ought, according to consequentialism, to do.
 So, if consequentialism is true, we have no idea what we really ought to do—our reasons for action[^1] lie beyond our epistemic grasp.
+>

-P3.
+> P3.
 But an adequate ethical theory must be action-guiding—it cannot posit reasons beyond our epistemic grasp.
-So:
+>
+> Therefore,
+>

-C. Consequentialism is not an adequate ethical theory.
+> C. Consequentialism is not an adequate ethical theory.

 Let us examine each of the three premises in turn.